-The Beatrice Hunter Cancer Research Institute was created in 2009 to foster a more powerful and productive cancer research effort in Atlantic Canada.
+The Beatrice Hunter Cancer Research Institute was created in 2009 to foster a collaborative, productive and capacity-building cancer research effort in Atlantic Canada.

 Beatrice Hunter’s bequest was a pivotal act.
 It sparked the creation of the Dalhousie Cancer Research Program (DCRP), which united key players to shape a thriving cancer research community.
 The DCRP and its partners established five endowed chairs in cancer research, recruited many talented researchers, and helped secure millions of dollars of research funding from outside granting agencies.

-Now, the Beatrice Hunter Cancer Research Institute is taking these efforts even further.
-The institute provides a meeting place for researchers to share ideas and forge new collaborations, at Dalhousie University and across Nova Scotia, Atlantic Canada and beyond.
-It will offer a key entry point for members of the public who want to learn more about cancer research in the region, for people seeking training and careers in cancer research, and for people who want to support cancer research.
+The Beatrice Hunter Cancer Research Institute represents an expansion of the DCRP by taking these efforts even further by encompassing the entire Atlantic region.
+The institute provides a meeting place for researchers to share ideas and forge new collaborations at universities, hospitals and research institutes across Atlantic Canada and beyond.
+It offers a key entry point for both students seeking training and careers in cancer research and for people and organizations that wish to support cancer research in our region.

 The Beatrice Hunter Cancer Research Institute aims to build a cancer research effort that: